FAQ

 The "extra" in Extra Virgin Olive Oil (EVOO) is the highest premium grade for olive oils.
 It is the best that you can buy.
 EVOO means it has less than 8% oleic acid.

 Olive Oil should be shored in a cool (70-75 degrees), dark place.
-Light and heat are two primary enemies of Olive Oil.
+Light and air are two primary enemies of Olive Oil.
 Bottling in dark containers is also important to shield Olive Oil from harmful UV Rays and light.
 It should not be stored in the refrigerator.

 Taste and health benefits are the difference between Olive Oil and store bought vegetable oils.
 Vegetable oils are tasteless and add fat to your recipe.
 EVOO adds a fresh flavor, unique to itself, and is an healthy replacement for butter or margarine that will also add taste to your recipe.
 EVOO is fresh pressed from the fruit of the olive tree, leaving the color, taste, vitamins and nutrients intact.
 EVOO is popular for dipping breads, as well as for marinades and salad dressings.
 Because of the antioxidant components, olive oil keeps itself fresh longer than vegetable oil.